 Situated at the head of Nidderdale, this often wild yet beautiful area can be explored using this circular route around the water.
 Scar House Reservoir is remote and peaceful and surrounded by impressive scenery.
 Along this route you can also admire the impressive architecture of the neighbouring Angram Reservoir, with its dramatic arches across the spillway which flows into Scar House.

-4 mile walk near Middlesmoor in Nidderdale, north of Pateley Bridge.
+Near Middlesmoor in Nidderdale, north of Pateley Bridge

 3 out of 4